mdbootstrap/Black-Friday-2023/README.md

 #### 💸 (50% OFF) [Wins](https://wins.cool) - A New Mac Window Manager.
 Dock Window Previewer.
 Bring System-level Arrange Window features to Mac.
 Code: BLACKFRIDAY_2023 = 50% off for lifetime

+### AI

+#### 💸 (55% OFF) [MindMac](https://mindmac.app/) - Privacy-first & feature-rich native ChatGPT client for macOS to use OpenAI, Azure OpenAI, Anthropic Claude, OpenRouter all in one place, designed for maximum productivity.
+Use code BLACKFRIDAY to get 55% OFF.
 -------------

 ## 🛒Hardware